jarlebh/openhab2/addons/binding/org.openhab.binding.tellstick/README.md

 #Tellstick Binding

-This is an OpenHAB binding for Tellstick devices produced by Telldus, a Swedish company based in Lund.
+This is an openHAB binding for Tellstick devices produced by Telldus, a Swedish company based in Lund.

 The original Tellstick focused on controlling 433 MHz devices like switches, dimmers and reading sensors from different brands. <br>
 Many of the supported devices are cheaper and "low-end" and support have been made by reverse engineer the transmission protocols. <br>